failure-driven/blog/content/rails-camp/commit-15-pending-text-area.md

 > confirm that it still works.
 If you don't have a reliable test suite you have
 > no confidence of what the flow on effects of your change could be.

-> It was good you just got me here.
-Your ambition to get every one to write
+> Your ambition to get every one to write some code, your eagerness to adjust to the
-> some code, your eagerness to adjust to the skill set of the people you are
+> skill set of the people you are pairing with, you manage to build good culture very
-> pairing with, you manage to build good culture very quickly.
+> quickly.

 ### Lolcommit